 The primary trade we made for knowing holiness as a concept was relationship with God.
-The rest of Genesis is about how God re-established that relationship, even though it was only to a tiny fragment of what it was before.
-The Law is more like a wheelchair for a paraplegic after an accident than it is like a complete restoration.
-It does the bare minimum which is also the maximum possible under the circumstances.
+The rest of Genesis is about how God reestablished that relationship, even though it was only a tiny fragment of what it was before.
+The Law is more like a wheelchair for a paraplegic after an accident than it is a complete restoration.
+It does the bare minimum, which is also the maximum possible under the circumstances.

-We see various individuals in the narrative set apart from all the others as relational representatives, Enoch, Noah, Abraham, and his descendants.
-We also see objects and places also set apart and so the specifics of holiness begins to take shape around the rather disturbing concept of holiness we were left with after Adam and Eve.
+We see various individuals in the Biblical narrative set apart from all the others as relational representatives: Enoch, Noah, Abraham, and his descendants.
+We also see objects and places also set apart and so the specifics of holiness begin to take shape around the rather disturbing concept of holiness we were left with after Adam and Eve.

-Joan Osborne's single "One of Us" released in 1995 asked some pretty fundamental questions about holiness, one of them was this, "if God had a name would you call it to his face?" it's a good question even though it has been asked and answered already.
-This question was first asked in one of these moments when God was instructing Moses on the specifics of how holiness was to work out in his life.
+Joan Osborne's popular single, One of Us released in 1995 asked some pretty fundamental and very interesting questions about holiness.
+One of them was this: "if God had a name, would you call it to his face?"
+It's a good question even though it has been asked and answered already.
+This question was first asked in one of the moments when God was instructing Moses on the specifics of how holiness was to work out in his life.

 In a story strangely similar to Adam and Eve's encounter with the fruit of the knowledge of holiness, Moses was out tending sheep when he saw something curious.
 By the time his curiosity was satisfied he was unable to exit the situation, and was receiving a download of relational information and instruction that he was barely able to contain.
 His shoes were off as he trembled before a powerful God who was expecting holy behavior on holy ground.
-In the midst of the discourse Moses asks a great question:

-"Then Moses said to God, "If I come to the people of Israel and say to them, 'The God of your fathers has sent me to you,' and they ask me, 'What is his name?' what shall I say to them?"
-God said to Moses, "I AM WHO I AM."
-And he said, "Say this to the people of Israel, 'I AM has sent me to you.""
-(Exodus 3:13-14 ESV).
+In the midst of the discourse Moses asks a great question: "If I come to the people of Israel and say to them, 'The God of your fathers has sent me to you,' and they ask me, 'What is his name?' what shall I say to them?"

+God then says to Moses, "I AM WHO I AM.
+Say this to the people of Israel, 'I AM has sent me to you."
+(Exodus 3:13-14 ESV.)

 So God has a name, who would have thought?
-We have always known God to have a title, but it's a fair shock to realize that He has a name.
-It reminds me of when I first realised that my elementary school Principal had a name.
-Someone whispered it in hushed tones during break time, it was such a stretch for me to think of this absolute authority being addressed in the first person by a peer or sibling.

-I don't think that I AM is the proper noun for God, the name that God's brother would call Him by, but then I would be very surprised to learn that God had a brother or any peer who could call Him by a proper name.
+We have always known God to have a title, but it's a fair shock to realize He has a name.
+It reminds me of when I first realized that my elementary school Principal had a name.
+Someone whispered it in hushed tones during break time.
+It was such a stretch for me to think of this absolute authority being addressed in the first person by a peer or sibling!
+I don't think that I AM is the proper noun for God, the name that God's brother would call Him by, but then I would be very surprised to learn that God had a brother or any peer who could call Him by a proper name!

 There it is, God's name.
-It's the name from which we get the words believe that the name is so holy that the likes of you and I should not even use it; which seems rather unnecessary to me.
-Why would tree of knowledge, it was given together with instruction for it's use.
+It's the name from which we get the words Yahweh or Jehovah.
+Over the years many people have come to believe that the name is so holy that the likes of you and I should not even use it, which seems rather unnecessary to me.
+Why would God give it to us if He never intended us to use it?
+In fact, unlike the Tree of Knowledge, it was given together with instruction for its use.